awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicecatalogappregistry-application.md

 # AWS::ServiceCatalogAppRegistry::Application<a name="aws-resource-servicecatalogappregistry-application"></a>

-Represents a Service Catalog AppRegistry application that is the top\-level node in a hierarchy of related cloud resource abstractions\.
+Represents a AWS Service Catalog AppRegistry application that is the top\-level node in a hierarchy of related cloud resource abstractions\.

 ## Syntax<a name="aws-resource-servicecatalogappregistry-application-syntax"></a>